Insurance for Market Organisers & Stall Holders - The Essentials

-Let’s rewind to a time where attending a market meant the Market Organiser had you covered when it came to Insurance.
-Fast forward to 2020, Insurance requirements have completely flipped on our Market Organisers.
+Let’s rewind to a time when attending a market meant the Market Organiser had you covered when it came to Insurance.
+Fast forward to 2023, Insurance requirements have completely flipped on our Market Owners.
 Today, their ability to provide cover for all their stall holders has become scarce.
-So, what does that mean for you as either an Organiser or Stall Holder?
-After working for many years helping both parties get properly covered, I can provide you with a good insight into the current landscape and changes.
+So, what does that mean for you as either a Market Owner or Stall Holder?
+After working for many years to help both parties become insured correctly, I can provide you with a good insight into the current landscape and changes.

 Thankfully our Market Organiser policy does have the ability to pick up a small portion of uninsured Stall Holders.
 However, we recommend both the Organiser and Stall Holders take the following information into consideration prior to entering these arrangements.